ARM-software/bob-build/docs/module_types/bob_generate_source.md

 ----
 ### **bob_generate_source.exclude_implicit_srcs** (optional)
-From `implicit_srcs` files filter out those that should not be included.
+Used in combination with glob patterns in `implicit_srcs` to exclude files that are not sources.
-Useful if `implicit_srcs` uses glob pattern that pulls in too many files.

 ----
 ### **bob_generate_source.implicit_outs** (optional)